 Andrés de la Cruz has expertise in all aspects of civil and commercial law.
-His works includes active counselling and advising clients regarding compliance in various fields such as privacy, anti-corruption, anti-trust and corporate governance, as well as assisting clients with respect to their day-to-day operations including structuring, drafting, negotiation and closing of a wide range of commercial agreements (real estate, licensing, distribution, confidentiality, consulting, manufacturing, services, joint venture, etc.) and other corporate and commercial transactions.
-His professional practice also includes active representation and counselling of clients and shareholders in corporate restructuring, incorporations, spin-offs, due diligence and tax matters.
-Andrés has broad experience in matters related to contractual, foreign investment, M&A transactions and strategic alliances between Mexican firms and international partners.
+His practice area for the firm includes active counselling and advising clients and investors regarding corporate governance matters, as well as assisting them with respect to their day-to-day operations.
+His professional practice also includes active representation and counselling in the incorporation of industries in Mexico.
+Andrés has broad experience in matters related to contractual, foreign investment, real estate transactions and strategic alliances between Mexican firms and international partners, including drafting a range of commercial agreements (licensing, distribution, lease, confidentiality, manufacturing, joint venture) and other corporate transactions.